 Because that's one of the biggest fears that they have is.
-If we give this guy a break, if we don't send him to prison, if we don't make him register as a sex offender for the rest of his life, what happens if he does this again?
+If we give this guy a break if we don't send him to prison, if we make him register as a sex offender for the rest of his life, what happens if he does this again?

-Maybe to a worse degree, and now that prosecutor and judge are now looking at us and saying, hey, you had this guy.
-He's done this and you did nothing to him.
+Maybe to a worse degree, and now that prosecutor and judge are looking at us and saying, hey, you had this guy.
+He's done this, and you did nothing to him.

-You really didn't punish him appropriately and now look, he's done something to another victim.
+You didn't punish him appropriately and now look, he's done something to another victim.

 So, I think that's their biggest fear, so when we try and evaluate these cases and think about them, we're coming from a mindset of showing the judge and the prosecutor that if they do give you a break, they're not going to be sorry.

 There's many different things to do: the probation report from the probation department.
 Other times, we get that psychological evaluation.

 The great thing about that is we can get that, and if the evaluation is not, we simply don't use it.

 But if it's good and if it's angled up to try and deal with some of the concerns, then we're going to use it to assist you.

 So, if you or a loved one is charged with a sex crime and you're looking to mitigate your circumstances, you've come to the right place.
 I've been doing this for 27 years.

 I've worked for the District Attorney's Office as a Superior Court Judge and as a sex crime defense attorney since 1994.